• Skip to primary navigation

 Tips for Piping Buttercream:

-• First, trim end of piping bag and insert desired piping tip from the large opening down through the bag into the trimmed tip.
+• First, trim the end of the piping bag and insert desired piping tip from the large opening down through the bag into the trimmed tip.

 • If you don't want decorative piping, just trim tip of bag for desired thickness of buttercream.